 Why is canvas a good material for turn out rugs?

-Canvas is made from natural fibres which give them the fundamental features found in many of nature's materials; strong and lightweight.
+Canvas horse rugs are popular due to them being made from natural fibres which give them the fundamental features found in many of nature's materials; strong and lightweight.

 It is woven in a tight weave called 'ripstop' it is this process that gives them the familiar checkered pattern you will be used to seeing.
 As the name suggests the ripstop design helps reduce the chances of rips and holes from appearing, this is very important in a horse rug as they need to be durable to withstand the activities of the horse out in the paddock.